apache/iotdb/docs/Documentation/UserGuide/9-Tools-Hive.md

 Also provide a location from which hive-connector will pull the most current data for the table.

 The location must be a specific directory, it can be on your local file system or HDFS if you have set up Hadoop.
+If it is in your local file system, the location should look like `file:///data/data/sequence/root.baic2.WWS.leftfrontdoor/`

 At last, you should set the `device_id` in `TBLPROPERTIES` to the device name you want to analyze.